BananaTheGuy/WSB_NUnitTesting/README.md

  Done

  # Colaboration
-This project was made with help from [Przemek](https://github.com/Przemek-Ter)
+This project was made in collaboration and help from [Przemysław](https://github.com/Przemek-Ter)